-We all once a while, look back at those good times, remember those achievements and found memories, smile at them and move on. this is normal and is really soothing most times because it gives us a perspective of how far we have come and the hope that there are better and bigger things ahead. but the captives of past glories are the opposite; they drown themselves in their good old days and past heroisms.
-They become stacked there in the past like a song stacked on a replay, reliving those fine but gone moments in their head. due to this, they do not even live the present life of today let alone think of tomorrow.
+We all once a while, look back at those good times, remember those achievements and fond memories, smile at them and move on.
+This is normal and is really soothing most times because it gives us a perspective on how far we have come and the hope that there are better and bigger things ahead.
+But the captives of past glories are the opposite; they drown themselves in their good old days and past heroism.
+They become stacked there in the past like a song stacked on a replay, reliving those fine but gone moments in their head.
+Due to this, they do not even live the present life of today let alone think of tomorrow.

 These captives are really interesting; when they overcome a millstone resulting in an accomplishment, they make themselves believe, that’s the highest height they can achieve; “this is all I was born to do”, they say. simply put, they become satisfied too fast with too little.
 So they dare not try anything new, dare not test the ocean, they are very okay with the rivers they have swum. they dare not go on another adventure, the last one was great and that’s all the memory I want to have; convincing themselves to believe they have seen it all.

 They whisper in pride to themselves, am okay with the first degree or the masters, after all, I am the only one with such a qualification around here; not knowing that even ph.d. holders are doing post-doc. am not saying we should all go get a master’s or a Ph.D., but believe me, times are changing and that degree, in some few years will not mean anything more than what SHS certificate is today.
 It will be the same with all those things we are calling today achievements, successes, riches and making a difference.
 They will all become a normal life some years to come; looking like a mediocre following the crowd.